 I started this site in 2008 as a way to blow off steam and frankly to connect with any other people of color who are in Maine or other Northern New England states, whether by choice or by unforeseen circumstances.
-After years of striving to be a blogger, the truth is I am a shitty blogger, a solid writer and a strong storyteller.
-I am a child of the working class and now a supposed member of the middle class, I like to write about race, class, social issues and sometimes even motherhood.
-My work is deeply influenced by the work of my childhood idol, Studs Terkel and I wants to bring back the art of storytelling.
+After years of striving to be a blogger, the truth is I am a shitty blogger, but I am a solid writer and a strong storyteller.
+I am a child of the working class and now a supposed member of the middle class, and I like to write about race, class, social issues and sometimes even motherhood.
+My work is deeply influenced by the work of my childhood idol, Studs Terkel and I want to bring back the art of storytelling.
 In the end though, I am big mouth with an opinion on any and everything.
-Oddly enough in December 2011, I was named to Babble’s Top 100 Mom Bloggers of 2011 and I figure by 2012 they will see the error of their ways and not repeat that mistake, since I don’t quite fit the Mom blogger mold.
+Oddly enough in December 2011 and December 2012, I was named to Babble’s Top 100 Mom Bloggers of 2011 and 2012; however, they saw the error of their ways and did not repeat that mistake for 2013, since I don’t quite fit the “mom blogger” mold.

-Opinions expressed here are my personal opinions alone and while many other people may share them, they should never be construed as the opinions of my current or past employers; any professional organizations with which I might be involved; nor anyone who may have contracted with me for consulting, writing or other services now or in the future.
+Opinions expressed here are my personal opinions alone (or those of the contributors when it’s not my writing) and while many other people may share them, they should never be construed as the opinions of my current or past employers; any professional organizations with which I might be involved; nor anyone who may have contracted with me for consulting, writing or other services now or in the future.
 To be honest, some of my own opinions might not always be my opinions, as I continue to expand my knowledge and readjust my views of myself and the world.

 Black Girl in Maine